SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 Next, you'll upload the PnP PowerShell module so that you can use it in the Azure Function.

+> [!NOTE]
+> The Storage account must be in the same region as of Azure Function App, because the resources that talk to one another should be co-located in the same region.
+This is a requirement for Azure Functions.

 ## Upload the PnP PowerShell module for your Azure Function

 You'll need to download the PnP PowerShell module so that you can upload it for your Azure Function.